 Create a profile with the same action proportions as this one, but normalised so probabilities for each infoset sum to one.

-${\tt MixedBehaviorProfile.copy()} \rightarrow {\it MixedBehaviorProfile}$ undominated_strategies_solve(profile[, ...])
+$MixedBehaviorProfile.copy() \rightarrow MixedBehaviorProfile$ undominated_strategies_solve(profile[,]) Return a support profile including only the strategies in profile which are not dominated by another pure strategy.

 Creates a copy of the behavior strategy profile.

 3.2.3 Computation on supports